anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Stateless Message structure {#stateless-jpy}

-The JPY message is constructed as a payload directly above UDP.
+The JPY message is carried directly over the UDP layer.
-There is no CoAP or DTLS layer as both are within the relayed payload.
+There is no CoAP or DTLS layer used between the JPY messages and the UDP layer.

-Header and Contents fields together are consist of one CBOR {{RFC8949}} array of 2 elements, explained in CDDL {{RFC8610}}:
+A JPY messages consists of one CBOR {{RFC8949}} array of 2 elements:

-   1. The context payload.
-This is a CBOR byte string.
+   1. The Join Proxy's context data: This is a CBOR byte string.
 It SHOULD be between 8 and 32 bytes in size.
-   2. Content field: containing the DTLS payload as a CBOR byte string.
+   2. The content field: This contains the binary DTLS payload being relayed, wrapped in a CBOR byte string.

+Using CDDL {{RFC8610}}, the CBOR array that constitutes the JPY message can be formally defined as:

 ~~~
     JPY_message =
     [
-       pledge_context_message : bstr,
+       jp_context : bstr,
        content    : bstr
     ]
 ~~~
-{: #fig-cddl title='CDDL representation of JPY message' align="left"}
+{: #fig-cddl title='CDDL representation of a JPY message' align="left"}

+The content field is DTLS-encrypted.
-The Join Proxy cannot decrypt the DTLS payload and has no knowledge of the transported media type.
+Therefore, the Join Proxy cannot decrypt it and has no knowledge of any transported (CoAP) messages, or media types.
-The contents are DTLS encrypted.

-The context payload is to be reflected by the Registrar when sending reply packets to the Join Proxy.
+The context data is to be reflected (unmodified) by the Registrar when sending return data packets to the Join Proxy.
-The context payload is not standardized.
+The context data internal representation is not standardized: it can be constructed by the Join Proxy in whatever way.
-It is to be used by the Join Proxy to record which pledge the traffic came from.
+It is to be used by the Join Proxy to record the context (state) of the associated content field, for example the information which Pledge the data traffic came from.

-The Join Proxy SHOULD encrypt this context with a symmetric key known only to the Join Proxy.
+The Join Proxy SHOULD encrypt the context data prior to wrapping it in a CBOR byte string.
+It is encrypted with a symmetric key known only to the Join Proxy itself.
-This key need not persist on a long term basis, and MAY be changed periodically.
+This key need not persist on a long-term basis, and MAY be changed periodically.
 The considerations of  {{Section 5.2 of RFC8974}} apply.

-This is intended to be identical to the mechanism described in {{Section 7.1 of RFC9031}}.
+This context data is intended to be identical to the "state object" mechanism described in {{Section 7.1 of RFC9031}}.
-However, since the CoAP layer is inside of the DTLS layer (which is between the Pledge and the Registrar), it is not possible for the Join Proxy to act as a CoAP proxy.
+However, since the CoAP protocol layer is inside of the DTLS layer (end-to-end encrypted between the Pledge and the Registrar), it is not possible for the Join Proxy to act as a CoAP proxy.

-For the JPY messages relayed to the Registrar, the Join Proxy SHOULD use the same UDP source port for the JPY messages related to all pledges.
+For the JPY messages relayed to the Registrar, the Join Proxy SHOULD use the same UDP source port for the JPY messages of all pledges.
-A Join Proxy MAY change the UDP source port, but doing so creates more local state.
+A Join Proxy MAY vary the UDP source port, but doing so creates more local state.
 A Join Proxy with multiple CPUs (unlikely in a constrained system, but possible in the future) could, for instance, use different source port numbers to demultiplex connections across CPUs.

-### Stateless Message structure example construction
+### Example format for Join Proxy context data

-A typical context parameter might be constructed with the following CDDL grammar:
+A typical context data format might be constructed using the following CDDL grammar.
-(This is illustrative only: the contents are not subject to standardization)
+This is illustrative only: the format of jp_context is not subject to standardization.

 ~~~~
-    pledge_context_message = [
+    jp_context_plaintext = [
       family:  uint .bits 1,
       ifindex: uint .bits 8,
       srcport: uint .bits 16,